emilyjspencer/Notes/README.md

 ```

 * All controllers inherit from the Application Controller
-* Methods in the Application Controller are available to all other Controllers
+* Methods in the Application Controller are available to all other controllers
 * Routing determines which controller and its public method (action) to call.

 **Routes** are defined in config/routes.rb